-In order to qualify as a member during the 2021 Governor election process, both 'membership applications' alongside 'candidate nomination forms' need to be completed and received by the election company before the following closing date of the receipt of nominations:
+In order to qualify as an eligible member and election candidate during the 2022 Governor election process, both your 'membership application' (or enrollment if a staff member) alongside your 'candidate nomination form' need to be completed and processed ensuring that your valid 'candidate nomination form' is received directly by the election company before the closing date for the receipt of nominations:

-• 5pm on Monday, 2nd August 2021
+• 5pm on Friday, 29th July 2022

 15. Does someone have to nominate me to stand for election as a Governor?

 No, you can nominate yourself.